vedph/pythia-shell/README.md

 ## History

+### 3.1.1

+- 2024-06-06:
+  - updated Angular and packages.
+  - added auto confirm to registration page.
 - 2024-05-27:
   - refactored homepage.
   - bumped library versions to 3.1.0 updating their peer dependencies for Angular 18.